-7 Types of Managed IT Support to Drive Your Business’ Success
+Managed IT “Must-Haves” to Drive Your Business’ Success In 2021

-As technology grows more complex, yet more compact, companies are integrating various communications devices, while downsizing their computer departments.
+To keep up, companies are integrating various communications devices, while downsizing their computer departments.
 Gone are the days when companies needed large computer rooms and in-house IT staffs.
 Today, most communication can take place via mobile devices, and data lives on cloud servers.
-As such, outsourced IT services have gradually replaced IT departments.
+As such, outsourced IT services have gradually been used to enhance or replace portions of an IT department.

 Different Types of IT Services